pillsilly/recursive-unzipper/README.md

 Usage: recursive-unzipper [global options]

 Arguments:
-  file                                The first argument is treated as the Path of target file.
+  file                                The first argument is treated as the path of the target file.
 (Legacy way is through the option "-f")

 Options:
-  -V, --version                       output the version number -f --file [file]                    Path of the file to be extract -ds --dest [destination directory]  The destination directory where file will be extracted; if not specified, a same name directory will be
+  -V, --version                       Output the version number -f --file [file]                    Path of the file to be extracted -ds --dest [destination directory]  The destination directory where the file will be extracted; if not specified, a directory with the same name will be
-                                      created aside of the zip file as the "destination directory" -bail --bail [bail]                 If true then it won't continue when error is captured (default: false) -m --map [map]                      If you are certain about specific type of files were compressed by any of the supported algorithm, e.g, jar can be extracted by zip algorithm; you can then acknowledge recursive-unzipper by passing this flag: e.g --map "jar|zip" -h, --help                          display help for command
+                                      created beside the zip file as the "destination directory" -bail --bail [bail]                 If true, the process will stop when an error is encountered (default: false) -m --map [map]                      If you know that specific types of files were compressed using any of the supported algorithms, e.g., jar files can be extracted using the zip algorithm, you can inform recursive-unzipper by passing this flag: e.g., --map "jar|zip", which means to treat .jar files as .zip files -h, --help                          Display help for the command
 ```

-## Supported formats
+## Supported Formats

-`zip` , `xz`, `tar`
+`zip`, `xz`, `tar`

 ---

-## Run for development (run by ts-node)
+## Run for Development (using ts-node)
 `npm run run:dev`

-## module support
+## Module Support
 - mjs
 `import {run} from 'recursive-unzipper'`